the1bit/example-gke-workload-identity/README.md

 This repository contains some example code used to test Workload identity on Google Kubernetes Engine.

-See the blog post at https://debricked.com/blog (coming soon) for more details.
+See the blog post at https://debricked.com/blog/what-is-gke-workload-identity/ for more details.